Walking Holiday in Lithuania

 Are you looking for a walking holiday that’s as inspiring as it is unique?
 Lithuania is a hidden gem in the Baltics.

 Bordering countries like Latvia, Belarus, Poland, and Kaliningrad (Russia), this little country offers a delightful mix of lush forests, sparkling lakes, and historic towns.
-And best of all?
-They’re all waiting to be discovered on foot by you.

 Regardless of whether you’re exploring the mysterious Curonian Spit, wandering through the charming cobblestone streets of Vilnius, or enjoying a tranquil lakeside stroll in Trakai, you’ll quickly find that most trails in this country are very accessible and the surrounding landscapes are very beautiful.